skastenholz/MMM-DVB/README.md

           timeOffset: 5,  // With how many minutes in advance should connections be displayed?
           resultNum: 5, // How many connections should be displayed?
 	  lines: ["1", "2"], // What lines should be displayed?
+	  directions: ["Striesen"], // What directions should be displayed?
           reload: 60000 // How often should the information be updated?
 (In milliseconds) }
     }